-University of Minnesota regents squash resolution calling for quickest possible Big Ten sports restart
+University of Minnesota Regents squash resolution calling for quickest possible Big Ten sports restart

 Hsu remarked that he felt the regents should have been informed by U President Joan Gabel about the process when the league's leaders of their 14 institutions and Big Ten Commissioner Kevin Warren decided to postpone fall sports by a reported 11-3 vote on Aug.
 11.

-One of Hsu’s biggest goals with his resolution is for more clarity with the ongoing decisionmaking.
+One of Hsu's biggest goals with his resolution is for more clarity with decisionmaking.

 "Our president did not inform the board about what's going on with this," Hsu said.
 "And I think that is a problem we need to address going forward … I have no idea how our president voted, or if there even was a vote."